awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-security-group-egress.md

 `CidrIp`  <a name="cfn-ec2-securitygroupegress-cidrip"></a>
 The IPv4 address range, in CIDR format\.
 You must specify a destination security group \(`DestinationPrefixListId` or `DestinationSecurityGroupId`\) or a CIDR range \(`CidrIp` or `CidrIpv6`\)\.
+For examples of rules that you can add to security groups for specific access scenarios, see [Security group rules for different use cases](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-group-rules-reference.html) in the *Amazon EC2 User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)